The Trustees come from a variety of scientific, forestry, nursery, legal and farming backgrounds. All are top people in their fields.

 TTT Chairman

-Past President of the NZ Forest Owners Association for 12 years and former member of the SCION (NZ Forest Research Institute) and Auckland Conservation Boards, Peter is presently the Chair of the NZ Branch of the Commonwealth Forestry Association and a member of the executive committee of NZ Farm Forestry Assn.
-Peter is involved in many aspects of NZ forestry and has jointly authored two books on New Zealand’s forest history.
+Past President of the NZ Forest Owners Association for 12 years, Past President and Fellow of the NZ Institute of Forestry and a former member of the SCION (NZ Forest Research Institute) and Auckland Conservation Boards, Peter is presently the Chair of the NZ Branch of the Commonwealth Forestry Association and a recent member of the executive committee of NZ Farm Forestry Association where he is still actively involved in a number of capacities.
+Peter has wide ranging interests in many aspects of NZ forestry and has jointly authored two books on New Zealand’s forest history.

 Warwick Silvester